Three times a week, we do our podcast, Verdict with Ted Cruz.

 Yeah.

-You did not need to keep your your knee on that guy's neck and pound it into the pavement.
+You did not need to keep your knee on that guy's neck and pound it into the pavement.

-And also knowing that the neck is the most vulnerable part of the human anatomy.
+And also, knowing that the neck is the most vulnerable part of the human anatomy.

 But he's not the 99% that you worked with your whole career.

-He's the one percent.
+He's the 1%.

 He's one of the bad apples.